 Approximately 2 hours walking

-Meet your Tour Director and fellow Three Capes Lodge Walk guide at your accommodation after breakfast and travel 1.5 hours to the southern end of the Tasman Peninsula.
+Meet your Tour Director at your accommodation after breakfast and travel 1.5 hours to the southern end of the Tasman Peninsula.
 We will then make our way down to meet our private boat and depart for Denman’s Cove.
 Cruising beyond Port Arthur, while spotting for seals and dolphins, some of the highest dolerite cliffs in the Southern Hemisphere come into view.
 A strong indication of the drama to come.

 In Denman’s Cove we’ll fuel you with local produce for lunch, in preparation for a gentle walk through coastal woodland to the rocky refuge of Surveyors Cove.
 At this point, if the Southern Ocean begs, head for a dip before a gradual incline up to the lodge.

 Crescent Lodge is perched high, with far stretching views across Crescent Bay to Cape Raoul, with guest rooms spilling into the gully.
 Settle in with a warm shower as your guides-come-chefs prepare a three-course feast of local fare.
 Post dinner, take your Tassie pinot to a quiet deck for your own private sunset.

 Wake to the stillness of Crescent Lodge, with the aromas of your cooked breakfast wafting through.
 From here, head due south while taking in views across Safety Cove and Maingon Bay to Bruny Island.
 A climb up Arthurs Peak, 300 metres above sea level, is well worth the oceanic vista.
 In these parts, White Bellied Sea Eagles soar in the thermal currents, so be sure to look skyward.
 Lunch isn’t far away, an easy downhill descent to south-facing cliffs where pelagic seabirds are plenty - albatross, petrels and gannets.
 Here, there’s nothing between you and Antarctica.